Onychophora: Emergence from lobopodians

 Certain fossils from the Early Cambrian bear a striking resemblance to the velvet worms.
 These fossils, known collectively as lobopodians, were an evolutionary grade that gave rise to arthropods, tardigrades, onychophorans, and the extinct radiodonts.

 How different lobopodians are related varies from study to study.
-However, with the exception of a single paper, Antennacanthopodia is the only animal to be confidently viewed as a close onychophoran relative.
-Antennacanthopodia lived during the Cambrian Stage 3 and possessed a variety of onychophoran traits: stubby lobopods, spinous foot pads, an annulated body, and small eyes behind the main antennae.
-An obvious difference from onychophorans was that the animal had not one, but two pairs of antennae.
+However, with the exception of a single paper, Antennacanthopodia is the only animal to be confidently viewed as a close onychophoran relative.'
+Antennacanthopodia lived during the Cambrian Stage 3 and possessed a variety of onychophoran traits: stubby lobopods, spiny foot pads, an annulated body, and small eyes behind the main antennae.
+An obvious difference from living onychophorans was that the animal had not one, but two pairs of antennae.
 These secondary antennae were shorter than the first pair and thought to be homologous with either the slime papillae or jaws of velvet worms.
 When Onychophora first arose or moved onto land is currently unknown.
 However, it could have plausibly happened between the Ordovician and Silurian – approximately – via the intertidal zone.